 Expert Advice on Talking To Kids About Coronavirus

 Once you’re armed with facts, next you can begin to look at ways to address the topic.
 Several experts have provided step by step instructions on managing the situation with your kids.
 Three suggested resources include:

 - Global News Article (Friday March 13th): How to talk to kids about the novel coronavirus without scaring them

 - Child Mind Institute shared a short article and video about talking to kids about coronavirus

 - Aha!Parenting.com’s blog post provides nine specific steps to manage the situation, including addressing fear in kids and training good habits to prevent the spread of germs

 At Dad Central, we know dads and families will be tested through the current realities.
 This is uncharted territory for everyone, and there may be additional difficulties in the days and weeks ahead.
 As dads, you (and your partner) can provide the necessary and most relevant information in a way that reassures, reduces anxiety, and keeps your family feeling safe.

 About The Author – Drew Soleyn

 I’m the Director of Dad Central Ontario, Founder of Connected Dads, and a Career Coach at the Queen's Smith School of Business.
-As an ICF certified coach and John Maxwell Team Coach, Trainer & Speaker, I help struggling dads show up at their best for the people who matter most.
+As an ICF and Maxwell Leadership certified Coach, Trainer & Speaker, I help struggling dads show up at their best for the people who matter most.